mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The members of the group need to keep their views of the tree in sync and up to date.
-When a client proposes a change to the tree (e.g., to add or remove a member), it transmits a set of values for intermediate nodes in the direct path of a leaf.
-Other members of the group can use these nodes to update their view of the tree, aligning their copy of the tree to the sender's.
+When a client proposes a change to the tree (e.g., to add or remove a member), it transmits a set of public values for intermediate nodes in the direct path of a leaf.
+The other members of the group can use these public values to update their view of the tree, aligning their copy of the tree to the sender's.

-To perform an update for a leaf, the sender transmits the following information for each node in the direct path of the leaf, as well as the root:
+To perform an update for a leaf, the sender broadcasts to the group the following information for each node in the direct path of the leaf, as well as the root:

 * The public key for the node
 * Zero or more encrypted copies of the path secret corresponding to